mangala-karunarathne/mangala-karunarathne/README.md

 -👀 I’m interested in web development and getting familiar with MERN stack and Laravel.

--💞️ I’m working as an Associate Software Engineer at Block Stars PVT Ltd.
+-💞️ I’m working as Software Engineer at Evonsys Pvt Ltd.

 -🌱 Graduated from Faculty of Engineering, University of Ruhuna and specializing in Civil Engineering.